A short statement, usually of just a few words, designed to raise a person’s Life Energy. Affirmations can be spoken or sung, aloud or silently.

 Beginning in the late 1980s and continuing to the present, Diamond’s affirmations have moved beyond the meridian system and aimed to raise the overall Life Energy of the person to an even higher level.
 An example is the wordless affirmation ah-oo-ee-oh*, which for multiple reasons he has argued may be the highest affirmation of all.

-Diamond’s approach to how the affirmations should be done has evolved considerably over the years.
+Diamond’s approach to how the affirmations should be done evolved considerably over the years.
 In “The Daily Program for Life Energy” in the book Life Energy, he recommends saying each affirmation aloud, and three times with three successive breaths (p.
 220).
-More recently he has recommended saying or singing them silently.
-More important than whether the affirmations are spoken or sung, however, is the feeling and intent with which they are done.
+Later, he recommended saying or singing them silently.
+More important than whether the affirmations are spoken or sung aloud or silently, however, is the feeling and intent with which they are done.
 The greater the sincerity, the more powerful and long-lasting the impact on our Life Energy.
 So in Life Energy, he recommends us to say the affirmation “with conviction, and visualize it strongly and clearly” (p.
 227).